- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Autumn (September, October, November)

-Autumn’s September–November months are prime hiking time in ABC.
+Autumn’s September–November months are prime hiking time.
 This is when you’ll see the most people out on the trails.
 The bright skies and mild temperatures of autumn, combined with the vibrant Dashain and Tihar celebrations, make for a swarm of hikers every year.
 Fall is the most incredible time to visit if you don’t mind crowds and cooler weather.
 One of the major attractions of trekking in the Autumn season is the golden views of the valleys, especially during the sunrise and sunset.

 Winter (December -January-February )